Permanent pharmacy closure

 - Remove all signs and advertisements from the closed pharmacy premises.

-Provide a copy of the completed Part 1 of PODSA Form 4: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
-Inform the manager of the receiving pharmacy that he/she must submit part 2 of the form no later than 14 days from the received date.
+Provide a copy of the completed sections 1 and 2 of PODSA Form 4: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
+Inform the manager of the receiving pharmacy that he/she must submit section 3 of the form no later than 14 days from the received date.
 See Step 3 below.

 Notify the Licensure Department if there is a change in the expected closing date originally indicated in your Pharmacy Closure Application to avoid premature PharmaNet termination.